EXAPARS/Mini-FEM/README.md

     - or "dc-vec" to build a hybrid version using MPI, D&C, and coloring.

 The 2 last options requires to have the DC-lib.
-The path to the DC-lib can be set at the begining of the iMake file.
+The path to the DC-lib can be set at the beginning of the iMake file.

 - The $VECTOR_LENGTH variable must be specified when using the D&C Vec version.
   It can be either SSE, AVX or MIC depending on the target architecture.